Buying, renting, or leasing land

 What is it?

-The municipality owns plots of land within the municipality.
-In some cases, you can purchase, rent, or lease a plot of land from the municipality.
-Examples include building plots, agricultural land, or green spaces.
+The municipality owns parcels of land within its jurisdiction.
+In some cases, you can purchase, rent, or lease a parcel of land from the municipality.
+Examples include building lots, farmland, or green spaces.

 By signing a purchase agreement, you become the owner of the land.
-If you lease or rent, you are permitted to use the land.
-Leasing land is only possible if you intend to use it for agricultural purposes.
+If you lease or rent the land, you are permitted to use it.
+You can only lease land if you intend to use it for agricultural purposes.

 How does it work?

-- You can purchase land.
-The municipality determines how it sells the land.
-For example, by registering on a waiting list, by lottery, or by allowing you to make an offer.
+• You can buy land.
+The municipality decides how to sell the land.
+For example, by placing you on a waiting list, through a lottery, or by inviting you to submit an offer.

-- You can rent land.
-In that case, the rules of ordinary tenancy law apply.
+• You can rent land.
+In that case, the rules of general lease law apply.

-- You can lease land.
-This land, or part of it, is intended for agricultural use.
+• You can lease land.
+This land, or part of it, is designated for agricultural use.

 Building on land

-You cannot simply start building on the land.
-There are conditions that apply:
+You can’t just start building on the land.
+There are certain Requirements:

-- You either own the land or you have a building right or leasehold right on the land.
+• You either own the land or hold a surface rights or leasehold interest in the land.

-If you do not own the land and you do not have building or leasehold rights, you must request permission from the owner to build on the land.
+If you do not own the land and do not have a building lease or ground lease, you must ask the owner for permission to build on the land.
 The landowner will then also become the owner of the structure.

 What should I do?

-You investigate whether you can use the piece of land you want to buy, rent, or lease for your purpose:
+You should determine whether the piece of land you wish to buy, rent, or lease is suitable for your purposes:

-- Check the zoning of the land.
+• Check the designated use of the land.
 You can do this via Ruimtelijkeplannen.nl.
-At
+There

-Then contact the municipality about the plot of land.
+After that, contact the municipality regarding the plot of land.

 Additional information

 Land that is leased may only be used for agricultural purposes.
 In many cases, a lease agreement must be approved by the Land Chamber.
 A rental agreement does not.
 A lease agreement is valid for a specific period of time.
-A rental agreement can also be valid for an indefinite period of time.
+A rental agreement may also be valid for an indefinite period.

-Before purchasing the land, it must be clear whether the soil is contaminated.
-The seller must inform you about this.
-A soil investigation will reveal whether the soil is contaminated.
-Therefore, always have a soil investigation carried out first.
+Before purchasing the land, you need to know whether the soil is contaminated.
+The seller is required to inform you of this.
+A soil survey will determine whether the soil is contaminated.
+Therefore, always have a soil survey conducted first.